Eco-648: Dinaric Mountains mixed forests

 Geography

 The Dinaric Mountains mixed forests compose the montane forest region of the Dinaric Alps.
-This mountain range stretches along the eastern coast of the Adriatic Sea and occupy 58,200 km² (22,500 mi²) in Slovenia, Croatia, Bosnia and Herzegovina, Montenegro, Serbia, northeastern Kosovo, northern Albania, and northeastern Italy.
+This mountain range stretches along the eastern coast of the Adriatic Sea, from the Julian Alps in the north to the Drin River in the south, covering an area of 58,200 km² (22,500 mi²) in Slovenia, Croatia, Bosnia and Herzegovina, Montenegro, Serbia, northeastern Kosovo, northern Albania, and northeastern Italy.[2]
+The ecoregion includes the coastal Velebit range in northern Dalmatia.
+The Svilaja and Biokovo ranges of southern Dalmatia are western outliers.
+The Žumberak Mountains of central Croatia are an eastern outlier.[3]

 With high precipitation ranges and an abundance of limestones, karst relief is prominent.